fooplugins/fooconvert/readme.txt

 = 1.2.0 =
 * Date Updated : 8 Jun 2025
-* New : Added editor controls to add BG images to widgets.
+* New : Added editor controls to add BG images to popups.
-* New : Added new widget setting to only show once per user.
+* New : Added new popup setting to only show once per user.
 [//]: # fs_premium_only_begin
 * New : Added 5 new professionally designed templates!
 [//]: # fs_premium_only_end